FixzyKwa/Legality/README.md

 Clarification Regarding Similar Clients:
 Axion Client is not affiliated with any other similarly named clients.
 We respect other projects and focus solely on improving user experience within our ecosystem.

-Safety Notice:
+**Safety Notice:
-Querix employees or official team members will never:
+Querix employees or official team members will never**:

 Ask or want anything about Banking Accounts